 To help us continue our daily work in building a brighter future for the Rotorua and Taupo District communities.
 Our costs are kept to an absolute minimum.
-Trustees generously volunteer their time and we employ three part-time staff to manage our day-to-day operations.
+Trustees generously volunteer their time and we employ two part-time staff to manage our day-to-day operations.
 Together with our donors, we want to see our local communities thrive and this is one way we can work together to ensure this happens.

 Allan and Jan Sewell established this Fund in 2013 to support charitable purposes primarily within the Rotorua District.